-Miki Orihara, a protege of Martha Graham, and for many years a principle dancer of the Graham company, is the featured dancer; the featured performer is Thomas Piercy (clarinet/bass clarinet, hichiriki), the artistic director of “Tokyo and New York”and a critically acclaimed performer of Western and traditional Japanese instruments.
-Other performers will include pianists Taka Kigawa and Fernando Otero, members of the Tenri Gagaku Ensemble (traditional Japanese instruments), as well as performers from previous “Tokyo and New York” performances.
+Thomas Piercy (clarinet/bass clarinet, hichiriki), the artistic director of “Tokyo and New York” and a critically acclaimed performer of Western and traditional Japanese instruments, will be joined by Miki Orihara, a protege of Martha Graham, and for many years a principal dancer of the Graham company.
+Other performers will include pianists Chen Yihan and Fernando Otero, members of the New York Gagaku Ensemble (traditional Japanese instruments), as well as performers from previous “Tokyo and New York” performances.

 The performances will feature new works composed for Western classical instruments as well as traditional Japanese instruments.
 They include a wide variety of styles of music and dance, from Japanese avant-garde to contemporary classical, abstract to minimalism, J-pop to jazz-influenced pieces.

-The musicians and dancers of “Tokyo to New York” have had the opportunity to work with many of the Japanese and American composers programmed in these performances.
-The composers have ranged from 19 to 96 years of age.
-They come from all walks of life and experience: from university students to university professors; from self-taught composers to composers with Ph.Ds; from emerging composers to composers that have won such prominent awards as the Takemitsu Prize, Grammy Award, Latin Grammy Award, and the Pulitzer Prize.
-Since 2012, “Tokyo and New York” has performed over 100 world premiers and numerous Japan and United States Premiers.
+The performers of “Tokyo to New York” have had the opportunity to work with many of the Japanese and American composers programmed in these performances.
+The composers have ranged from 17 to 97 years of age.
+They come from all walks of life and experience: from university students to university professors; from self-taught composers to composers with PhDs; from emerging composers to composers that have won such prominent awards as the Takemitsu Prize, Grammy Award, Latin Grammy Award, and the Pulitzer Prize.
+Since 2012, “Tokyo and New York” has performed over 150 world premieres and numerous Japan and United States Premiers.

-The NYC performances will highlight works by NYC-based composers, with several of the Japanese composers planning to attend the rehearsals performances.
+The NYC performances will highlight works by NYC-based composers, with the NYC-based composers and several of the Tokyo-based composers planning to attend the rehearsals and performances.

 Clarinetist Thomas Piercy performs NYC-based, Japanese composer Masatora Goya’s clarinet concerto “A Summer Long Gone.”